 Brand first or logo?
 I think DC may have lost their way a little.
 Take a look at the lineage of the DC logos above.
 From a very basic 1940′s “stamp” style design to the 1970′s “baseball” flavour and then onto 2005 when we see a dynamic “hero” design.
 I can see a genuine progression in the designs from the 1940′s to early 00′s.

-Maybe a case of putting brand first before logo design.
+Maybe a case of putting monster media brand first before memorable symbol design.
 They do have the enviable position of being so well known that you don’t have to imagine their logo – you just recognise their name, in an instant.
 I like to think that a brand like this should communicate character and heritage.
 Sadly, I think this is now lost.

 Oh, and I wonder how much the new brand cost?